GeoNode/documentation/usage/managing_layers/layer_editing.rst

 Append Data to Layer
 --------------------

+To consider valid the input resource all new files should follow those rules:

+- The input filename **must be** the same as the layer in GeoNode.
+Usually is enough the take the layer name in the alternate value
+- Is **not** possible to append data to a vector layer with a raster one and vice-versa.
+- The dataset type must be consistent.
+So that is not possible to replace a `LineString` dataset with a `Point`
+- The attribute schema must be consistent with the one already present

 From the *Layer Editing* panel click on :guilabel:`Append` to append data to the layer source dataset.
 You will be driven to the *Append Layer* page in which :guilabel:`Choose Files` button allows you to select files from your disk.